Bodigrim/bitvec/README.md

 ## Sets

-Bit vectors can be used as a blazingly fast representation of sets as long as their elements are `Enum`eratable and sufficiently dense, leaving `IntSet` far behind.
+Bit vectors can be used as a blazingly fast representation of sets, as long as their elements are `Enum`eratable and sufficiently dense, leaving `IntSet` far behind.